The Stranger Beside Me

-The Stranger Beside Me is a 1980 autobiographical and biographical true crime book written by Ann Rule about serial killer Ted Bundy, whom she knew personally before and after his arrest for a series of murders.
-Subsequent revisions of the book were published in 1986, 1989, 2000, and 2008.
+The Stranger Beside Me is a 1980 autobiographical and biographical true crime book written by Ann Rule about American serial killer Ted Bundy, whom she knew personally before and after his arrest for a series of murders.
+Subsequent revisions of the book were published in 1986, 1989, 2000, 2008, and 2021.

 Plot summary

-The first few chapters following the brief introduction about Bundy's birth and family describe Rule's friendship with Bundy, her first impressions of him, and her reluctance to consider the evidence that he might be responsible for the crimes of which he was accused.
-She met Bundy in 1971 when he was a psychology student at the University of Washington and contemplating a career in law and politics.
+Rule met Bundy in 1971 when he was a psychology student at the University of Washington and contemplating a career in law and politics.
 They worked together at a crisis center taking telephone calls from those at risk of suicide or facing other difficulties.
-Rule considered Bundy "kind, solicitous, and empathetic".

-Rule and Bundy developed a close friendship, sharing meals and conversations.
-Over a decade older than Bundy, Rule later stated that she would have trusted Bundy to care for her young children.
+Rule, who was over a decade older than Bundy, developed a close friendship with him, sharing meals and conversations.
 They fell out of contact in late 1973 after he stopped working at the crisis center.

 Starting in early 1974, a series of brutal murders of young women in the Seattle area shocked the city and gained major attention.
 Women were killed at a rate of roughly once every 30 days.
 Bundy was considered a possible suspect from the summer of 1974, when the unidentified killer was observed by several witnesses talking with two young women who later disappeared at Lake Sammamish State Park.

 The man was described as tall, handsome and identified himself as "Ted."
 A sketch based on eyewitness descriptions was noted by several people—including Rule—to resemble Bundy.
 Rule thought it unlikely that Bundy was a killer but nonetheless reported him to police.
 However, authorities were overwhelmed with tips regarding the murders and did not initially believe Bundy was a likely suspect due to his superficially respectable persona.

 Bundy relocated to Salt Lake City in late 1974 after being admitted to law school at the University of Utah.
-The killings in Seattle suddenly stopped, but young women in Utah, Colorado and Idaho began disappearing and being murdered under similar circumstances to the Seattle-area crimes.
+The killings in Seattle stopped, but young women in Utah, Colorado and Idaho began disappearing and being murdered under similar circumstances to the Seattle-area crimes.
 Police investigators in several states began sharing information, increasingly narrowing down on Bundy as their suspect in the string of unsolved murders.

 In September 1975, Bundy telephoned Rule from Salt Lake, requesting help via her police department contacts to know why police in Seattle were serving subpoenas for his school records from Utah.
 He did not mention that in August 1975 he had been arrested and charged with the November 1974 kidnapping of a young woman who had been abducted by a man who posed as a police officer in Murray, Utah.
 After a bench trial, Bundy was sentenced to 1 to 15 years in Utah.